 - able to work well under pressure to meet deadlines

 - skilled at design and planning

-- good at communicating orally and in writing
+- good at verbal and written communication

 - skilled at analysing and problem-solving.

 - computer programming

 - business management